Taoist philosophy: Qing dynasty and modern China

 The late Ming and early Qing dynasty saw the rise of the Longmen ("Dragon Gate" 龍門) school of Taoism, founded by Wang Kunyang (d.
 1680) which reinvigorated the Quanzhen tradition.
 Longmen Taoist writers such as Liu Yiming (1734–1821) also simplified Taoist “Inner Alchemy” practices making more accessible to the public by removing much of the esoteric symbolism of medieval texts.
 It was Min Yide (1758–1836) though that became the most influential figure of the Longmen lineage, as he was the main compiler of the Longmen Daozang xubian and doctrine.
 It was Min Yide who also made the famous text known as The Secret of the Golden Flower, along with its emphasis on internal alchemy, the central doctrinal scripture of the Longmen tradition.

 The fall of the Ming dynasty was blamed by some Chinese literati on Taoist influences and therefore they sought to return to a pure form of Han Confucianism during a movement called Hanxue, or "Han Learning" which excluded Taoism.
 The study and practice of Taoist philosophy saw a steep decline in the more tumultuous times of the later Qing dynasty.
 By the beginning of the twentieth century, Taoism had declined considerably, and only one complete copy of the Daozang still remained, at the White Cloud Monastery in Beijing.

-Taoism continued to decline during the Nationalist government rule, who saw religions as parasitic and reactionary and confiscated temples.
-Taoist decline was accelerated after the victory of the Chinese Communist Party in the Chinese Civil War.
-During the Cultural Revolution from 1966 to 1976, many Taoist temples and sites were damaged and Taoist clergy were sent to labor camps.

-Persecution of Taoists stopped in 1979, and many Taoists began reviving their traditions.
-Subsequently, many temples and monasteries have been repaired and reopened.
-Taoism is one of five religions recognized by the PRC, which regulates its activities through the China Taoist Association.